MichaelELeonard/Leaflet-Challenge/README.md

 ## THE GOAL

 The USGS provides earthquake data in several different formats, updated every 5 minutes.
-The USGS GeoJSON FeedLinks provided the earthquake dataset from the past seven days and were utilized to create the visualizations.
+Pull the up to data earthquake data for the last seven days from USGS GeoJSON FeedLinks and visualize the data using Leaflet.

 USGS GeoJSON FeedLinks - https://earthquake.usgs.gov/earthquakes/feed/v1.0/geojson.php